Goedendag

 The weapon was used to great effect by the guildsmen of Flanders' wealthy cities against the French knights at the Battle of the Golden Spurs near Kortrijk (Courtrai) on 11 July 1302.
 The goedendag is frequently seen in the hands of Flemish militia in contemporary depictions of the battle, such as the carvings on the Courtrai Chest, a 14th-century wooden chest.
-It is also seen on a now-faded fresco from the Leugemeete in Ghent.
+It is also seen on a paper copy of a lost fresco from the Leugemeete in Ghent.

 Name

-The origin of the weapon's name "goedendag" has different theories:
+The origin of the weapon's name "goedendag" has different theories.

 One is that it may have derived from French descriptions of the Flemish weapon.
 Guillaume Guiart mentions of a Tiex bostons qu'ils portent en querre ont nom godendac ("... a weapon called godendac") which happens to be cognate with the Dutch translation of goedendag, which means "good day".
 Allegedly this is a reference to the Bruges Matins massacre in 1302, at which the guildsmen of Bruges purportedly took over the city by greeting people in the streets, and murdering anyone who answered with a French accent.
 This derivation of the name may however be spurious.
 The Flemish themselves referred to the weapon as a "spiked staff" (gepinde staf).

 Another theory is that the "dac" or "dag" is related to Germanic root dagger/dolk, so instead of "good day" it may have meant "good dagger".

 Yet another theory states that the name comes from the effect of the weapon's spike: When the wielder of a goedendag would kill by sticking the spike through his enemy's throat, the victim's spine at the neck would be cut, causing his head to tilt forward as if to say "good day".